-- Select the Start symbol 'Tool' and click again on the workspace to position and fix the grey image of the symbol.
-Use the prompts to select Start. - 2 Select an Output symbol - position it under the Start symbol.
-Use the prompt to Select: Turn Output 1 on, click on OK. - Select a Process symbol position it under the Output symbol.
+- Select the Start symbol 'Tool' and click again on the workspace to position and fix the gray image of the symbol.
+Use the prompts to select Start. - 2 Select an Output symbol position it under the Start symbol.
+Use the prompt to Select: Turn Output 1 on, click on OK. - 3 Select a Process symbol position it under the Output symbol.
 Use the prompts to select Delay 5 Click OK.

-- Select the Output symbol position it under the symbol above.
-Use the prompts to select Turn Output 1 off.
-Click OK. - Select a Stop symbol position it under the symbol above.
-Use the prompts 5 to select Stop. - Select the Line tool to link the symbols - Click on the 'Start' symbol (it will highlight green). i) - ii) Click on the symbol beneath it.
+- 6 Select the Line tool to link the symbols - i) Click on the 'Start' symbol (it will highlight green). - ii) Click on the symbol beneath it.
 (The line will be drawn). - iii) Click on the second symbol again.
-(This is the start of the next line) - Click on the third symbol etc and continue until the flowchart is complete. iv)
+(This is the start of the next line) - iv) Click on the third symbol etc and continue until the flowchart is complete.